 Here in the US, buildings are the largest source of CO2 emissions, by far.

 Why can’t we just switch over to renewable energy?
 Because the gap between what slowly-growing renewable sources like solar and wind can make and what we use is far too large.
 This graph from the Passive House Institute US is based upon projections by Shell Oil.
 It illustrates one interested company’s projection of that gap.
-Even with expected growth, the renewable energy sources noted in green, blue, and yellow, fall far short of covering the shortfall in red: a shortfall which currently looks likely to be filled by natural gas extracted by fracking.
-As a professional with experience in the solar industry I am unable to share in the confident attitude that renewable technologies are advancing anywhere near fast enough to cover large-and-rapidly-growing global energy demand.
+Even with expected growth, the renewable energy sources noted in green, blue, and yellow fall far short of covering the shortfall in red: a shortfall which currently looks likely to be filled by natural gas extracted by fracking.
+As a professional with experience in the solar industry I am unable to share in the confident attitude that renewable technologies can advance fast enough to cover large and rapidly-growing global energy demand.

 Another illustration of the same gap.